Apache Airflow

 Feel free to completely copy new-kedro-project into kedro-airflow-spaceflights if your project requires frequent updates, DAG recreation, and repackaging.
 This approach allows you to work with kedro and astro projects in a single folder, eliminating the need to copy kedro files for each development iteration.
 However, be aware that both projects will share common files such as requirements.txt, README.md, and .gitignore.

-1. Add a few lines to the Dockerfile located in the kedro-airflow-spaceflights folder to set the environment variable KEDRO_LOGGING_CONFIG to point to conf/logging.yml to enable custom logging in Kedro and to install the .whl file of our prepared Kedro project into the Airflow container:
+1. Add a few lines to the Dockerfile located in the kedro-airflow-spaceflights folder to set the environment variable KEDRO_LOGGING_CONFIG to point to conf/logging.yml to enable custom logging in Kedro (note that from Kedro 0.19.6 onwards, this step is unnecessary because Kedro uses the conf/logging.yml file by default) and to install the .whl file of our prepared Kedro project into the Airflow container:

 RUN pip install --user dist/new_kedro_project-0.1-py3-none-any.whl